How To Manage Arthritis Pain In Winter

 Now that we’re running head first into winter (or is winter running at us head first?), those of us with arthritis are bracing for the massive cold air that sweeps through our region almost every year.
 Winter can be really hard on people with arthritis, as the cold air tends to exacerbate the symptoms.

 It isn’t clear exactly why people with arthritis suffer so much during winter.
-One study found a connection between cold, wet weather and arthritis flare ups, but connection isn’t necessarily causation.
+One study found a connection between cold, wet weather and arthritis flare-ups, but the connection isn’t necessarily causation.
 Of course, this weather makes many of us prefer to stay indoors, under a blanket, with a good movie on and a cup of hot cocoa.
 While that certainly is inviting, the truth is that people with arthritis generally need to move more frequently, and the weather doesn’t make it easy to get up and out for exercise.

-Regardless of the cause, those with condition should know that there are several things they can do to reduce the inflammation and feel more comfortable.
+Regardless of the cause, those with the condition should know that there are several things they can do to reduce the inflammation and feel more comfortable.
 Here are a few tips to help keep the symptoms of arthritis at bay.

 Dress for the Season